kubeslice-ent/egs-installation/README.md

 ## 📄 EGS Documents

 - 👤 For the User guide, please see the [User Guide Documentation](https://docs.avesha.io/documentation/enterprise-egs) 📚
-- 🛠️ For the Installation guide, please see the [Installation Guide](#getting-started) in this README 💻
+- 🛠️ For the Installation guide, please see the [Installation Guide](#getting-started) 💻
 - 🔑 For EGS License setup, please refer to the [EGS License Setup Guide](docs/EGS-License-Setup.md) 🗝️
 - ✅ For preflight checks, please refer to the [EGS Preflight Check Documentation](docs/EGS-Preflight-Check-README.md) 🔍
 - 📋 For token retrieval, please refer to the [Slice & Admin Token Retrieval Script Documentation](docs/Slice-Admin-Token-README.md) 🔒